Sequoia Heritage, Stripe and others invest $200M in African fintech Wave at $1.7B valuation – TechCrunch

 Durbin tells TechCrunch that unlike M-Pesa, the mobile payment provider led by Safaricom, and other products of telecom operators like Orange and Tigo, Wave is building a mobile money service that is “radically affordable.”

-The Dakar-based platform is akin to PayPal (with mobile money accounts, not bank accounts) runs an agent network that uses their cash on hand to service Wave users.
+The Dakar-based platform is akin to PayPal (with mobile money accounts, not bank accounts) and runs an agent network that uses their cash on hand to service Wave users.
 According to the company, users can make free deposits and withdrawals and charge a 1% fee whenever they send money.

 Durbin says this is 70% cheaper than telecom-led mobile money and whenever there is a transfer problem, refunds are made instantly, unlike with incumbents where users might need to wait for some days.

-Note: Update: A previous version of this article stated that Sequoia Heritage is a private investment fund and a subsidiary of Sequoia Capital.
-However, that’s not the case as the firm is an endowment-style fund and a separate entity that operates independently under the Sequoia brand.